-India is a huge country with a multifaceted economy with innovative companies growing globally, but awareness about its impact on Georgia’s economy is relatively small.
+India is a huge country boasting a multifaceted economy with innovative companies growing globally, but awareness about its impact on Georgia’s economy is relatively small.

 Israel, while itself a small nation, has more than 50 companies with headquarters here, creating thousands of jobs, minting millionaires and weaving a well-known narrative of trade and technology that has attracted attention at the highest levels of state government.